My case for Trump

 My hope was rewarded.
 And I was not alone.
 Many others also felt that enough was enough.
 We were spared Clinton.
 And now, the unknown was before us.
 Maybe winning would be worse than losing, but honestly, at the time, anything but Clinton.

 I didn’t vote for Trump because he was a God-fearing man, I had no real evidence that he was a Christian.
-But he clearly wasn’t anti-Christian.
+But he clearly wasn’t anti-Christian, and not overtly a hypocrite, not that many Christians are free of that fault.
 Nor did I vote for him because he was a good and decent man.
 He had shortcomings; divorces, shady business deals, a reputation largely crafted by his opponents, but with some truth to it.
 And seemingly short-tempered, brash, vulgar.
 But consider the alternative…

 An unindicted felon – plainly so by the statements of the FBI Director.
 Wife to a man guilty of that which would cost your local high school principal his job.
 Disbarred.
 Secretary of State when an ambassador was slain, in a foreign country, with not a shred of retribution.
 As a Senator, largely a figurehead , but that’s true of many Senators..
 And a reputation as a cruel, nasty person.
 Not certain to be in good health.
 And, clearly, no defender of the Constitution nor the America I loved and wanted back.
 I really could never vote for her, ever.
 It would take a truly despicable opponent to force me to spend my vote on the 3rd alternative.